arjangupta/CPP_Diary/cpp-application/reduce-mesh/README.md

 ### Sample output for this program

-Reduce a given mesh to one point!
+Reduce a 3 x 4 mesh to one point!

 x_start is 0 and y_start is 0<br />
 1 1 1 1 <br />